20steps/alexa/README.md

 * After activating the skill in the Alexa App connect the previously registered account.

 TODO:
-* Self-registration and password reset for users at https://alexa.20steps.de inc. management of settings for UptimeRobot.com  (wip)
+* Self-registration and password reset for users at https://alexa.20steps.de  (wip)
 * Some more capabilities that help developers and system administrators (any ideas welcome e.g. integration of additional services)
 * Prepare Joblet for Alexa push messages
 * Adapt for Echo Show (as soon as it is available in Germany)